rickstaa/stable-learning-control/docs/source/utils/loggers.rst

 .. admonition:: You Should Know

-    All BLC algorithm implementations use an EpochLogger.
+    All SLC algorithm implementations use an EpochLogger.

 These loggers allow you to write these diagnostic to the ``stdout``, a ``csv/txt`` file and/or :tb:`Tensorboard <>`.